mennosmit-dev/AI-Engineer-Certificate/01_Machine_Learning_with_Python/README.md

 - Evaluate model performance using metrics such as ROC-AUC, accuracy, confusion matrices, and clustering evaluation techniques including Voronoi diagrams and silhouette scores.
 - Apply regularization techniques (Ridge and LASSO) for regression and feature selection, and build end-to-end machine learning pipelines with hyperparameter tuning using GridSearchCV.
 - Build basic recommender systems and classification models for complex datasets, including Titanic survival prediction and rainfall forecasting, leveraging real-world data and competitive benchmarks.
--Use Python libraries like Pandas, Scikit-learn, Matplotlib, and Seaborn to process data, build, and evaluate machine learning models effectively and reproducibly.
+- Use Python libraries like Pandas, Scikit-learn, Matplotlib, and Seaborn to process data, build, and evaluate machine learning models effectively and reproducibly.

 ---